News

 • supportive

-• heavier so don’t move around the bed by themselves.
+• heavier, so don’t move around the bed by yourself.

 Cons: